Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The easiest way to create custom pages for your WooCommerce store is by using SeedProd.

-Even better, SeedProd has full support for WooCommerce and even comes with special WooCommerce blocks that allow you to show your best-selling products, most popular items, latest sales, and more.
+Even better, SeedProd has full support for WooCommerce and even comes with special WooCommerce blocks that allow you to show your best selling products, most popular items, latest sales, and more.

-The first thing you need to do is install and activate the plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+First thing you need to do is install and activate the plugin.
+For more details, see our step by step guide on how to install a WordPress plugin.

 Enter SeedProd license key